Wimmics/WoodKG/README.md

 - [insidewood_observations/](input/insidewood_observations/): InsideWood observations,
 - [cepam_observations/](input/cepam_observations/): CEPAM observations.

-Each subfolder contains:
+Each folder contains the following subfolders:
 - `raw/`: raw files,
 - `currated/`: transformed versions ready to be used.

 ### output

-Contains the generated RDF graphs:
+Contains the generated RDF files:
 - the POWO taxonomy (powo_taxonomy_*.ttl),
 - the observations (InsideWood, CEPAM),
 - the IAWA thesaurus.

-A file [wrong_taxonid.json](output/wrong_taxonid/observations_output_unique_sans_taxonid.json) indicates the samples for which no taxonomic identifier was found in POWO.
+File [wrong_taxonid.json](output/wrong_taxonid/wrong_taxon_id.json) gives the samples for which no taxonomic identifier was found in POWO.

 ### tools